US Expat Tax in Portugal

 Portuguese tax residency can arise under day-count and habitual-abode tests; once resident, you are generally taxed in Portugal on worldwide income.
 You now file in two countries simultaneously—meeting both US federal requirements and Portuguese annual compliance deadlines.
 The good news?
 Well-structured tax planning eliminates most double taxation.

 The US-Portugal tax treaty, Foreign Tax Credits, and specialized strategies exist to prevent paying tax twice on the same income.
-This guide covers critical filing requirements, treaty provisions, and common mistakes that cost Portugal-based expats thousands annually.
+The page focuses on filing requirements, treaty provisions, and common mistakes that can create expensive rework for Portugal-based Americans.

 Supporting content